The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Introduction

 \subsection{Algorithmic computation, closed formulae, and 2-BKP}

-As an application, our methods provide an algorithm to explicitly compute any spin Gromov--Witten invariant of the Riemann sphere.
-The first closed formulae in this direction, for disconnected invariants without degree zero components (denoted here with a $\emptyset$ subscript), appear in a conjecture of Maulik--Pandharipande \cite{MP08} for degree one and two, proved in \cite{KL11b, Lee13}.
-From degree three onwards, the tail of completed cycles starts playing a role, and the formula is expected to acquire more terms.
+As an application, our methods provide an algorithm to explicitly compute any spin GW invariant of the Riemann sphere.
+The first closed formulae in this direction, for disconnected invariants without degree-zero components (denoted here with a $\emptyset$ subscript), appear in a conjecture of Maulik--Pandharipande \cite{MP08} for degree one and two, proved in \cite{KL11b, Lee13}.
+From degree three onward, the tail of completed cycles starts playing a role, and the formula is expected to acquire more terms.
 We show these terms and how to compute them.
 First, we find it more natural to gather these invariants in generating series:

 The expression of \cref{thm:sGW:as:vev:intro} gives an explicit algorithm for computing the generating series $\mc{U}_d$.
 The first degrees are given by

 The formulae for $\mc{U}_1$ and $\mc{U}_2$ reprove the Maulik--Pandharipande conjecture as~\cref{eqn:Ud} may be re-written as: